Cdub-63/IaaS_or_How_I_Learned_To_Stop_Worrying_And_Love_The_Cloud/Azure/Develop with WebJobs in Azure/Readme.md

 Clicking any of the hyperlinks will result in the image being displayed.

-!!Create additional Web App settings for use by the WebJob!!
+# Create additional Web App settings for use by the WebJob
 To save time, the Web App was already pre-deployed with settings to interact with blob storage.
 However, additional settings are required for the WebJob to interact with blob storage.
 We will configure those now.

 We're creating three settings:

-App Setting Name	                      Value AzureStorageConfig__ThumbnailContainer	thumbnails AzureWebJobsDashboard	                  DefaultEndpointsProtocol=https;AccountName=;AccountKey= AzureWebJobsStorage	                    DefaultEndpointsProtocol=https;AccountName=;AccountKey=
+App Setting Name	                      Value

+AzureStorageConfig__ThumbnailContainer	thumbnails

+AzureWebJobsDashboard	                  DefaultEndpointsProtocol=https;AccountName=;AccountKey=

+AzureWebJobsStorage	                    DefaultEndpointsProtocol=https;AccountName=;AccountKey=

 Note: Insert the storage account name and access key values into the AzureWebJobsDashboard and AzureWebJobStorage values, between the =** and the **;, like this: